Product May Have Been Discontinued

 Unable to Locate Complete Label Info

-Pro Pac Ultimates Grain Free Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.
+Pro Pac Ultimates Grain Free Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

-The Pro Pac Ultimates Grain Free product line includes 4 dry dog foods.
+The Pro Pac Ultimates Grain Free product line includes the 4 dry dog foods listed below.

 Click the links below to check prices and read reviews from actual buyers at an online retailer.

-Pro Pac Ultimates Overland Red Grain Free was selected to represent the other products in the line for this review.
+Pro Pac Ultimates Bayside Select Grain Free was selected to represent the other products in the line for detailed recipe and nutrient analysis.